AyaChain-Org/ayachain-alpha/contract/README.md

 ## Usage Example

-Below is a simple example of how to interact with the AyaChain contract using web3.js in JavaScript:
+Below is a simple example of how to interact with the PegoTrack contract using web3.js in JavaScript:

 ```javascript
 const Web3 = require("web3");